Halls or private housing?

 Damage deposit

-Only damage deposits that are paid in connection with an assured shorthold tenancy must be protected under housing laws.
+Only damage deposits that are paid in connection with an assured shorthold tenancy must be protected under deposit protection laws.
 Housing law only requires that damage deposits paid in connection with an assured shorthold tenancy are protected.
 Therefore only tenants have access to legal protection, a free, independent adjudicator if there is a dispute and an almost guaranteed return of their deposit if successful.

-If licencees / excluded occupiers feel that their deposit has been retained unfairly, they can negotiate with their landlord.
+If licensees / excluded occupiers feel that their deposit has been retained unfairly, they can negotiate with their landlord.
 If this is unsuccessful, their only recourse is to submit a county court claim which will cost money.
 The court fee is refunded if the claim is successful.
 Winning a claim however is not the same as receiving the money from the landlord.
 If they do not pay, further enforcement action is needed which will cost further money.

 Quiet enjoyment